frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-12-hello_worlds_part_1.md

 In the spirit of too much is never enough, this article is the first of a series that will exhaustively beat the traditional **Hello World!** trope to death.
 However it is for a good cause, and will go well beyond simply introducing a `main()` function and a `print("Bonjour le monde");` statement.

 Frame is intended to be a **<i>system specification markdown language</i>** that can be used to generate both code as well as documentation.
-To see this in action, an online Frame language transpiler is available for your coding pleasure at <a href='http://frame-lang.org' target='_blank'>frame-lang.org</a>.
-There you will be able to copy and paste the examples in this tutorial into the <a href="frame-lang.org" target="_blank">Framepiler</a> and experiment to your heart's content.
+To see this in action, an online Frame language transpiler is available for your coding pleasure at <a href='http://framepiler.frame-lang.org' target='_blank'>Framepiler</a>.
+There you will be able to copy and paste the examples in this tutorial into the left column and see it generate both code and documentation.

 With all that in mind, we will begin...